LinkedIn About Section Content Development Guide

 Highlight:

-• The type of work you're doing (or most aligned to do)
+• The type of work you are doing—or best aligned to do

-• The space, function, or problems you solve today
+• The functions, environments, or problems you solve today

 ✔ This should read like a snapshot, not a wish list.